-Cambridge United acknowledges its responsibility to safeguard the welfare of every child, young person and vulnerable adult who has been entrusted into our care and is committed to working to provide a safe environment for all.
+Cambridge United acknowledges its responsibility to safeguard the welfare of every child, young person and adult at risk who has been entrusted into our care and is committed to working to provide a safe environment for all.
 Cambridge United recognises that individuals have a fundamental right to be protected from harm and exploitation.
-We will give equal priority to keeping all children safe regardless of their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.
+We will give equal priority to keeping all children and adults at risk safe regardless of their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.
 Cambridge United is committed to ensuring that best practice is adopted when working with all, offering them support and protection, and accepts that it has a legal and moral responsibility to implement procedures, to provide a duty of care, to safeguard their wellbeing and to protect them from abuse.
 This policy represents Cambridge United's commitment to protect Children and Adults at risk and outlines our key objectives for all staff and volunteers working within our organisation.

-In pursuit of these aims both the Board of Football Club and Foundation, will approve, and annually review policies and procedures with the aim of:
+In pursuit of these aims, the Board of the Football Club will approve, and annually review policies and procedures with the aim of:

-- Providing a safe environment for all to learn and develop. - Identifying individuals who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe. - Raising awareness of issues relating to the welfare of individuals and the promotion of a safe environment within the organisation. - Aiding the identification of individuals at risk of significant harm and providing procedures for reporting concerns - Establishing procedures for reporting and dealing with allegations of abuse against any individual working for the Club or Foundation. - Ensuring the safer recruitment of staff.
+- Providing a safe environment for all to learn and develop. - Identifying individuals who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe. - Raising awareness of issues relating to the welfare of individuals and the promotion of a safe environment within the organisation. - Aiding the identification of individuals at risk of significant harm and providing procedures for reporting concerns. - Establishing procedures for reporting and dealing with allegations of abuse against any individual working for the Club. - Ensuring the safer recruitment of all staff and volunteers.